jdillard/sphinx-llms-txt/docs/source/getting-started.rst

    - ``llms.txt``: A concise summary of your documentation, in Markdown
    - ``llms-full.txt``: A comprehensive version with all documentation content, in reStructuredText

-5. **Content Filtering**: Allows you to exclude specific pages from the generated files
+5. **Content Filtering**: Allows you to exclude specific pages or sections using:

+   - Configuration-based page exclusion patterns
+   - Page-level metadata (`:llms-txt-ignore: true`)
+   - Block-level ignore directives (`.. llms-txt-ignore-start/end`)

 .. _llms.txt: https://sphinx-llms-txt.readthedocs.io/en/latest/llms.txt